Numerical characterization of the hard Lefschetz classes of dimension two, I: supercritical collections under certain rearrangement: Examples and further discussions

 \item $\{D_{\rho}:\rho\in \Sigma(1)\}$ is the set of all $T$-invariant prime divisors.
 It is also a generating set of the pseudoeffective cone of $X$, i.e.,

 As a conewise linear function, $D_{\rho}$ is defined by

 Here $u_{\rho}$ is the primitive generator of the ray $\rho$. \item Let $Q$ be a polytope homothetic to a Minkowski summand of $P$.
 Its support function $h_Q$ is conewise linear and convex on $\Sigma$.
 So it determines a nef class $[Q]:=[h_Q]$ in $A^1(X)$.
-And in fact, all nef classes take the form, i.e.,
+In fact, all nef classes take this form, i.e.,

 \item $\mathfrak{L}=(L_1,...,L_{n-2})$ is a collection of $T$-invariant nef divisors on $X$. \item $\mathcal{C}=(C_1,...,C_{n-2})$ is the collection of polytopes associated to $\mathfrak{L}$. \end{itemize}